The House has voted to avert a rail strike. Now the bill heads to the Senate

 The earliest workers could strike is Dec.
 9, given that four of the 12 unions — including the largest — have rejected the tentative agreement brokered in September by the Biden administration, management and union leaders.

 "For us, the strike effectively starts this weekend," said Corey Rosenbusch, president of the Fertilizer Institute on a call with reporters.
-"Rail carriers have already notified that ammonia shipments will need to be pulled off of the network starting about five days before, which would be December 4th.
-So many of the fertilizer companies are already preparing for that reality.
+"Rail carriers have already notified that ammonia shipments will need to be pulled off of the network starting about five days before, which would be Dec.
+4. So many of the fertilizer companies are already preparing for that reality."

 Railroads handle the transportation of 30 to 40% of all goods, but take on the lion's share of products like ethanol, fertilizer and grains.
 Railroad managers warn that with a strike, there are few other options given ongoing trucking shortages and the risk of backlogging ports.